Adaptive-Bias/fse21_paper270/INSTALL.md

 The local file system is appearing in the left side bar in opened JupyterLab window.
 (If not, **view -> Show Left Sidebar** from menubar)

   - Reach to the cloned repository from the file system and open the required .ipynb workbook (Simulation.ipynb or Empirical.ipynb) on JupyterLab.
+  - Before, running the workbooks, make sure you have installed all the required R libraries that are mentioned in ***REQUIREMENTS.md***.
+You may use the following line of code to install a required package.
+    ```
+    install.packages(<package_name>,dependencies=TRUE)
+    example: if you need to install the package, "ggplot2"
+    install.packages("ggplot2",dependencies=TRUE)

+    ```

 Now, you can edit and run the workbooks in this repository.
 Instruction on using JupyterLab can be found [here](https://jupyter.org/).